Spelling Test Generator

 - Dictation

-- A test format where the teacher says the word and the student writes it.
+- A spelling routine where the teacher calls a word and the student writes it from memory.

 - Distractor